Digital Holocaust Memory and Education – Recommendations

 • Computer Games

-We are really please to be able to share with you the reports developed through the first four of these series (the next two will be published here later this year).
+We are really please to be able to share with you the final size reports developed through these series.
 Each report lists a number of recommendations directed towards a range of different stakeholders.
 Please do feel free to circulate these widely and most importantly, do get in touch via our contact form if you would like to work towards any of the recommendations.
 We are keen to support this work and may also be able to put you in contact with others trying to do similar work.
 Perhaps the most important lesson to be learnt from this project is that collaboration is key.

 We are especially grateful to the number of project partners who have worked with us to co-host these workshops: The University of Bern; iRights.Lab, Germany; The Centre of Life Writing and Life History, University of Sussex; The Hebrew University; Future Memory Foundation; and the Historical Games Network.